rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 # Wiring diagram

-Below is an example wiring diagram for a multirotor using a MSI Cubi as an onboard computer.
-This diagram also includes the motor power switch, which allows for the sensors, flight controller, and onboard computer to be powered on while the motors are off.
+Below is an example wiring diagram for a multirotor using an MSI Cubi as a companion computer.
+This diagram also includes the motor power switch, which allows for the sensors, flight controller, and companion computer to be powered on while the motors are off.
 This is a safer way to test sensors, code, etc. as the motors are unable to spin while the switch is off.

 ![Wiring Diagram](images/Wiring_Diagram.png)